kimkj2013/cppchallenge/README.md

 ## How-to
 Create GitHub account unless you have one, and fork this repository.
 Clone your forked repository to anywhere in your PC and start solving questions.
 I prefer you to use Linux, but using Visual Studio on Windows is still okay.

-# If you are stuck...
+## If you are stuck...
 * Don't hesitate to search for documentations.
 Good programmers always review whatever they have either learnt or forgot.
 Official documentations are more preferred than 'unofficial' ones.
 * If you can't still solve this question or find a bug on a code, contact me immediately.

-# Terms and Conditions
+## Terms and Conditions
-The practice codes are licensed under Creative Commons Universal Zero 1.0 License.
+The practice codes are licensed under MIT License.
 See LICENSE file for more information.